mattsrc/opentx-lua-rssi-histogram/README.md

 ![Time RSSI Graph](./images/time_rssi.png)

 A histogram is a different "view" of the same data.
-It puts the RSSI strength in the X axis and the relative amount of time it was there in the Y axis.
+It puts the RSSI strength in the X axis and the amount of time it was at that value in the Y axis.

 ![Histogram RSSI Graph](./images/histogram_rssi.png)

-This makes it easy to "see" your stats, know where RSSI is generally at, how it ranges and if there were any outlier events.
+This makes it fast and easy to know how RSSI ranged over a flight and see if there were any outlier events.
 You lose time correlation but gain the ability to see trends better.
 Both have their place and are useful in different situations.

 ## Why is a RSSI Histogram Useful?

 Peace of mind and easy field experiments.

-With default Taranis setup, you can set an alarm at an RSSI of 45 or so and you'll know when RSSI is "good" or "bad".
+With a typical Taranis setup, you can set an alarm at an RSSI of 45 or so and you'll know when RSSI is "bad".
 But if one of your planes is flying at 300m with an RSSI in the 70s and a different plane in the 50s, you'll have no indication that the second plane is marginal.
 The histogram makes it very easy to see the problem in the field by glancing at the graph between flights.

 As far as experiments, here are a few examples: